 Please feel free to contact your Financial Aid Counselor or the office at the information below should you have questions or would like additional assistance.

-Pratt Institute - Office of Financial Aid
+Pratt Institute - Student Financial Services

 200 Willoughby Avenue